Kandru/cs2-map-modifiers/README.md

 [![issues - cs2-map-modifier](https://img.shields.io/github/issues/Kandru/cs2-map-modifiers)](https://github.com/Kandru/cs2-map-modifier/issues)
 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=C2AVYKGVP9TRG)

 The MapModifiers plugin is a powerful tool designed to enhance and customize your Counter-Strike 2 game server.
-It provides a range of functionalities to manage and modify various aspects of the map, making it ideal for creating dynamic and engaging gameplay experiences.
+It provides a range of functionalities to manage and modify various aspects of the map, making it ideal for fixing half-broken maps where the mapper itself does not want to change certain things.

 *Hint: you can update this plugin easily with the [Update Manager Plugin](https://github.com/Kandru/cs2-update-manager/)*